ncuskey/silver-umbrella/README.md

 3. Check if `vtByDotIndex` and `vtByBoundary` maps are populated
 4. Verify LT response contains punctuation/grammar matches
 5. Check if heuristic insertions are being proposed correctly
+6. Inspect `window.__LT_LAST__` to see the raw LT response
+7. Review the formatted issue table for rule details and positioning

 ## Testing